the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 In 2019, a report

-Crowther Lab science concluded how planting trees is probably the most effective way to combat climate change.
+Crowther Lab's scientific team concluded how planting trees is probably the most effective way to combat climate change.

-Carbon sequestration alone (planting new trees) would not be enough to combat climate change.
-But in the race against irreversible and irreparable damage, planting trees can help slow the climate change process, giving us more time to complete our transition to a sustainable society.
+Carbon capture alone (planting new trees) would not be enough to combat climate change.
+But in the race against irreversible and irreparable damage, planting trees can help slow the process of climate change, giving us more time to complete our transition to a sustainable society.

 On average, a tree is counted to offset 200 kg of CO2 over its lifetime, or about 10 kg per year for 20 years.